Board of Trustees 2016-2017

 Beth is a graduate of Lehigh University and holds a MSEd in Guidance and Counseling from Hunter College in New York City.
 Beth worked for the N.Y.C.
-Board of Education in a multi-sited alternative high school where she developed and implemented a counseling program for students who were unable to function in larger school settings.
-After relocating to San Francisco, Beth became the Program Coordinator for The College Bound Foundation, a nonprofit that connected students who live in San Francisco Public Housing with mentors.
-Beth served on its board for six years following her employment there.
-She was also a board member at the San Francisco Day School where she served on numerous committees and was an officer on the board's executive committee.
+Board of Education at an alternative high school where she developed and implemented a counseling program for students who were at-risk in larger school settings.
+After relocating to San Francisco, Beth became the program coordinator for The College Bound Foundation, a nonprofit that connected students who live in San Francisco Public Housing with mentors.
+She served on its board for six years following her employment there.
+She was also a board member at the San Francisco Day School, where she served on numerous committees and was an officer on the board's executive committee.
 In 2008, she created Revamp, a local wardrobe consulting business for women in transition.
-Beth and her husband have two sons who attend high school in San Francisco.
+Beth and her husband have two sons: one attends college, and the other attends high school in San Francisco.

 Allison graduated from Dartmouth College and the Stanford Graduate School of Business.
 She has 20 years of business experience in corporate finance, private equity investing, marketing, and general business management.
 She is currently an early-stage investor with Broadway Angels.
 Previously, she was a consultant at eBay in the Business Incubation Group.
 Prior to eBay, she spent four years in brand management at the Ghirardelli Chocolate Company.